Research Triangle Park (RTP), North Carolina - Archive

 National Computer Center

 This page houses older environmental information about EPA's National Computer Center (NCC) in RTP, North Carolina.
-View the facility's current facility page.
+View NCC's current facility page.

 - In September 2003, EPA finalized two contracts to supply RTP's NCC and Main campus with 30 million kWh per year of green power.
 As part of contracts awarded by the Defense Energy Support Center , Sterling Planet of Alpharetta, Georgia, supplied EPA with 20 million kWh of RECs generated at a landfill gas facility in Jacksonville, Florida, and 3 Phases Energy Services of San Francisco, California, supplied EPA with 10 million kWh of green tags from wind power generated in Algona, Iowa.